department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/research-findings.md

 ![home-pg-clicks-3-studies](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/public-websites/home-page/research/2022-09-redesign-usability-round2/images/home-pg-clicks-3-studies.png)

 ### 2. Many participants got stuck on some of the tasks, and when that happened, most *didn't* try to use search.
-- All participants except one got stuck on some task(s) during the sessions.
+- **All participants except one got stuck on some task(s)** during the sessions.
 This includes 5 of the 6 participants who said they'd sign in first, as well as others who didn't sign in first.
-- Most people didn't use search at all; only 5 of 11 participants tried it.
+- More than half of the participants didn't use search at all; only 5 of 11 participants tried it.
 The new search box was used by 3 of 11 participants, and 2 other participants used search in the header (where they were used to it being).
 - Four of the 5 people used search when they said they were stuck, and 2 of the 5 used it *every time* they were stuck.
 - Two people used search when they didn't appear to be stuck.

 ### 3. Compared to the previous round of usability testing, **5 tasks performed better and 1 fared worse in successful completions**.
-***Message your doctor* had the lowest task success rate, which was *lower* than the previous round of usability testing** (**55%** this time *vs.* 83% before).
-5 of 11 participants used the new *VA health care* link in *Popular*, but others were confused because they're accustomed to doing this task in MyHealtheVet.
+- ***Message your doctor* had the lowest task success rate, which was *lower than the previous round of usability testing*** (**55%** this time *vs.* 83% before).
+5 of 11 participants used the new *VA health care* link in *Popular*, but others were confused because they're accustomed to doing this task in MyHealtheVet, not VA.gov.
 One person thought the thought the *VA Health care* link would be about applying and so didn't click on it.
 - ***Message your doctor* and *Add spouse* had lower task success rates than the 2021 Baseline Wayfinding** study, which tested the current production version of the home page.
 - **Two other tasks also had low success rates**: *Compare education benefits by school* and *Learn what else is new from the VA.*
 - **Five tasks *improved* since the previous round of usability testing**, though the amount of gain varied.